MaxLeap/Docs/en/iOS/Guide/CloudData.md

 }
 ```

-When the callback expects a `NSNumber`, its boolValue tells you whether the operation succeeded or not.
-For example, this is how you might implement the callback for `LASDataManager`'s `+saveObjectInBackground:block:` method:
+The callback block expects a `BOOL` argument, its value tells you whether the operation succeeded or not.
+For example, this is how you might implement the block for `LASDataManager`'s `+saveObjectInBackground:block:` method:

 ```objective_c
 [LASDataManager saveObjectInBackground:nil block:^(BOOL succeeded, NSError *error) {